Pianos provide a great extracurricular activity for kids. Here, we’ve reviewed 7 things you should know before your child begins playing the piano.

 2. Be Patient and Don’t Rush Your Child

-Ensure that you are there to support your child every step of the way.
+When talking about what to know before your child knows how to play the piano easy, ensure that you are there to support them every step of the way.
 You may find that your child is not learning as quickly as other kids.
 But, this is not to conclude that piano lessons are not for them.
-It is just a phase that can be fixed by not only the instructor but you also as a parent.
+It is just a phase that can be fixed by not only the instructor but also as a parent.

 Take time to study your child when they are using the piano.
 What tune, rhythm and style they are familiar with and also what is he/she not doing right.
 This awareness is going to instruct you on how to approach and assist them in the various issues they might be facing.